Kim Yo Jong: Personal life

 In late 2014, she reportedly married Choe Song, the second son of government official Choe Ryong-hae.
 Choe Song is thought to be a fellow alumnus of Kim Il Sung University and either an official at Room 39 of the Workers' Party of Korea (WPK) or an employee at a military unit responsible for guarding the country's leader.
 Kim Yo Jong reportedly gave birth to a child in May 2015.
 During the 2018 Winter Olympics, Kim was reported to have disclosed being pregnant.

 At a New Year performance on 31 December 2024, Kim Yo Jong was spotted with two children (one boy and one girl), alleged to be hers.
 This is the first time she has appeared with children in state media.
-These children also reappeared again at the launching ceremony of the Choe Hyon destroyer on 25 April 2025.
+These children appeared again at the launching ceremony of the Choe Hyon destroyer on 25 April 2025.